coverclock/coverclock/README.md

-Chip Overclock® is a megalomaniacal supervillain and the secret identity, pseudonym, alter ego, and registered trademark of John Sloan, a technology product developer who develops software and firmware for very large and very small systems on the internet of interesting things: distributed, real-time, high performance, high reliability, embedded, concurrent, parallel, asynchronous, bleeding edge, close to bare metal.
+Chip Overclock® is a megalomaniacal supervillain and the secret identity, pseudonym, alter ego, and registered trademark of John Sloan, a technology product developer who writes software and firmware for very large and very small systems on the internet of interesting things: distributed, real-time, high performance, high reliability, embedded, concurrent, parallel, asynchronous, bleeding edge, close to bare metal.
 John works in the telecommunications, big science, enterprise,